makrai/notes/kratzer88-stage-level-individual-level-pred.md

 If singular negative qaantifier phrases can optiona11y be 'true' quantifiers, they should be able to appear as subjects of individual-level predicates that are not unaccusatives.
-They can indeed, as shown by the fo11owing examples.
+They can indeed, as shown by the fallowing examples.
 (55)

 wei I kein Arzt